JakobBergG/Dataproject_GBM/README.md

 <img src="readme_images/Feature_importance.png" width=50% />
 </p>

-_The Gini importance for each of the included features in the final model_
+_The Gini importance for each of the included features in the final model._

 <p align="center">
 <img src="readme_images/confusion_matrix_adaboost.png" width=50% />
 </p>

-_Confusion matrix showing results from the final model on the test set_
+_Confusion matrix showing results from the final model on the test set._

 # Conclusion
 In conclusion, this project has laid a solid foundation for predicting GBM recurrence patterns through advanced segmentation and radiomics.